Dominion Energy Responds to Earthquake in Magna, Utah

-SALT LAKE CITY – Safety is our top priority and Dominion Energy is taking extra precaution for the safety of our community.
+SALT LAKE CITY, March 18, 2020 – Safety is our top priority and Dominion Energy is taking extra precaution for the safety of our community.
 Currently, we have no reports of injury to our employees or service interruptions after the earthquake in Magna, Utah.
 For your safety, we ask customers not to turn off the gas to their homes or businesses unless there is structural damage to your home, a smell of natural gas, you hear natural gas leaking, there is a fire, or if Dominion Energy requests that you do, and it does not jeopardize your safety.

 If you do smell natural gas, evacuate the building or area immediately.
 Do not use light switches, telephones or other electrically operated devices, light a flame, or start a motor or vehicle, as these actions may spark and ignite the gas.
 Once at a safe distance, call Dominion Energy at 1-800-767-1689 or dial 911.

 Our gas control operators are vigilantly monitoring our system and service technicians are on the ground assessing the impact of the earthquake.
 We have begun additional line patrols and leak surveying and have observed no damage to our system and no indication of any loss of gas.
 For more information please visit Earthquake Preparedness & Natural Gas.

 If you have turned your meter off, do not attempt to turn it back on yourself.
 Natural gas meters should be turned on only by Dominion Energy, or a qualified contractor.
 Depending on the severity of the earthquake and the number of gas meters that are turned off, you may have to wait some time for your gas service to be restored, even if there is no damage to the gas pipelines in your area.